Resident Policies and Regulations

 Please keep your vehicle registered, licensed, and in good operating condition.
 Vehicles not meeting those requirements may be considered abandoned and towed away without notice at your expense and responsibility.

 If you wish to perform minor repairs on your vehicle on the premises, please check with the office first.
-Vehicles may not be washed on CSF properties.
+Vehicles may not be washed on CSF properties, with the exception of single-family homes.

 Under certain circumstances, we may need to move your vehicle.
 We will attempt to provide you with advance notice of such requirements.
 However, we cannot guarantee that such advance notice will be possible in all cases.
 A professional towing company will be employed if we are required to move your vehicle.